Are you Pregnant? Considering Placing Your Baby for Adoption? We can help.

 Adoption Choices of Colorado understands the stress and anxiety an unplanned pregnancy can cause, and we want to help.
 Please know that adoption is always an option for you, regardless of what you’re facing in life.
 Our trained and compassionate adoption professionals are ready and willing to offer assistance in any way we can.

 Colorado Unplanned Pregnancy

 If you’re facing an unplanned pregnancy and wondering if adoption is still an option for you because of challenges, the answer is yes and we are the adoption center with the experience to help.
 Despite any difficult circumstances, we can help.

 Over the past twenty years, we have helped many individuals –women like you– and couples make adoption plans and helped build families through the miracle of adoption.
 As a leader in the adoption community, we are genuinely committed to providing a sensitive, comprehensive, and supportive experience for all parties involved in the adoption journey.
 Further, we are dedicated to ensuring that your adoption is processed in a professional, competent and caring manner and would be delighted to answer your questions.

 Is There an Age Limit for Placing a Baby for Adoption?

 Is there such thing as being “too old” or “too young” to place a baby for adoption?
 No. Whether you are in your teenage years, twenties, thirties, or older, there is no cut-off age.
 Adoption Choices of Colorado serves all birth mothers and birth parents who want to choose adoption for their child.

 To us, age is just a number.
-What is most important is finding a loving home for your child and helping you through the adoption journey.
-It doesn’t matter if you are placing with us for the first time or seventh time, or you already have children or not, you are always welcome at our agency.
+Instead, what is most important is finding a loving home for your child and helping you through the adoption journey.
+In reality, age doesn’t matter.
+And it doesn’t matter if you are placing with us for the first time or seventh time, or you already have children or not.
+Above all, you are always welcome at our agency.